Friday, December 13, 2024

 The antioxidants in grapes are a good source of polyphenols, such as flavonoids, phenolic acids, and resveratrol.
 These compounds have been shown to improve cardiovascular health and decrease the risk of heart disease.

-One study showed that postmenopausal women that drank red wine were at a lower risk of coronary heart disease than those who did not.
+One study showed that postmenopausal women who drank red wine were at a lower risk of coronary heart disease than those who did not.
 The flavonoids found in red wine are thought to scavenge reactive oxygen species, which helps to prevent atherosclerosis (2).

 Red grapes especially seem to have heart-healthy benefits.
 They also aid in the prevention of atherosclerosis and fight high cholesterol.